GoogleCloudPlatform/community/tutorials/appengine-fantasm/index.md

 importantly, you should build a state action that is [idempotent][idempotent].
 Knowing that a state will be retried on a failure, you must write state action code that is safe to be rerun possibly many times.
-In particular, you need to think about the side-effects of your code — writing a record to datastore, sending an email, `POST`ing something to an external server — and take appropriate precautions.
+In particular, you need to think about the side-effects of your code — writing a record to Cloud Datastore, sending an email, `POST`ing something to an external server — and take appropriate precautions.